-Rides are run between October and December and late February to April.
-There are currently 3 different itineraries (please enquire for the Beach & Estancia Ride information and itinerary) and set date rides will be confirmed when there are a minimum of 4 and for maximum of 8.
+Rides are run between October and December and late February to early May.
+There are several different itineraries (please enquire for the Beaches & Estancias Ride information and itinerary) and set date rides will be confirmed when there are a minimum of 4 and for maximum of 8.
 Other rides for groups of 4 to 8 people can be run by arrangement from dates to suit on request, subject to availability, during the season above.
 Please call us to discuss dates, your plans and availability.

 Riding: 5-7 hours a day